 Curated by: Walter Guadagnini, Giangavino Pazzola

-“Only from Man Ray could we expect the Ballad of Women of the Present Day,” wrote André Breton with regard to the female portraits by the genius born in Philadelphia in 1890, who arrived in Paris in 1921 and there became the outright protagonist of the seasons of Dadaism and then Surrealism.
+“Only from Man Ray could we expect the Ballad of the women of the present time”, wrote André Breton about the female portraits of the genius born in Philadelphia in 1890, who landed in Paris in 1921 and became the absolute protagonist of the Dadaist seasons first and then surrealist.

-From 17 October 2019 to 19 January 2020, CAMERA – Centro Italiano per la Fotografia pays tribute to the great master with the exhibition "(wo) MAN RAY.
-Le seduzioni della fotografia", featuring around two hundred photographs produced from the 1920s right up to his death (1976), all dedicated to a specific subject: the woman, primary source of inspiration of all his poetics, here in photographic form.
+From 17 October 2019 to 19 January 2020, CAMERA - Centro Italiano per la Fotografia pays tribute to the great master with the exhibition "wo / MAN RAY.
+The seductions of photography" which will contain about two hundred photographs, taken from the 1920s to his death. (which took place in 1976), all dedicated to a specific subject, the woman, the primary source of inspiration for his entire poetics, precisely in its photographic declination.